 Not long after the above photographs were taken, the whole installation underwent something of a facelift; the stonework was cleaned and the ironwork received a fresh coat of paint.
 A miniature feeder pillar was erected alongside the plinth, in order that a modern cut-out and isolator could be accommodated, and a new supply cable installed.
 A second-hand GEC Z5560 was fitted in place of the AC888.

-This runs a 150 W tungsten lamp - a very rare occurrence in today's world of LED lamp technology!
+This runs a 150 Watt tungsten lamp - a very rare occurrence in today's world of LED lamp technology!

 The facing side of the plinth now has the inscription "Reform Act 1832" visible.
 Interestingly, William Lamb, the 2nd Viscount Melbourne, was opposed to the passing of this Act, and later argued that it had not improved the lives of the people for whom it was intended.